rhertzog/distro-tracker/docs/design.rst

 use those events to store pre-calculated (extracted) information ready to be rendered in a variety of contexts (webpage, REST, RDF, etc.).

-The PTS also updates the list of existing pseudo packages by using the vendor-provided function :func:`get_pseudo_package_list <distro_tracker.vendor.skeleton.rules.get_pseudo_package_list>`.
+Distro Tracker also updates the list of existing pseudo packages by using the vendor-provided function :func:`get_pseudo_package_list <distro_tracker.vendor.skeleton.rules.get_pseudo_package_list>`.